 Travelling by road

 The UAE's roads connect to the neighbouring countries of Kingdom of Saudi Arabia (KSA) and Sultanate of Oman.
 There are several crossing points along the borders; some are exclusive to GCC citizens.
-You can travel to KSA and Oman by private car or by public transportation buses operated by national transportation companies.
+You can travel to KSA and Oman by private car or by public transportation buses operated by government bodies/companies.

 Travelling by air